rasteri/PiPU/README.md

 The NES itself runs a very simple game ROM which sets up the PPU, handles frame synchronization, sends controller input back to the Pi, and plays music when requested.
 All of this can be easily fit inside a standard NES cartridge enclosure, and runs on stock unmodified NESs.

+## Build Guide ##

+These are the instructions to build a PiPU cartridge.
+Consider watching the build video too, as visual guides are often helpful.

 ### Ingredients ###

-* **A donor or reproduction cartridge** - It needs to have pin 56 (PPU /WR), which many cartridges omit.
-I used a CNROM board (Major League Baseball).
-Specialist reproduction boards such as the Repro-X from gametech.us also exist.
+* **A donor or reproduction cartridge** - The only requirement for the cartridge is that it has all the neccesary pins (many carts omit the WRITE strobe pin).
+I used a CNROM cartridge (Major League Baseball), so if you want to be able to follow my guide exactly then get that - or use something like the Repro-X from gametech.us.
 * **Raspberry Pi 3A+** - A Raspberry Pi 3B in a smaller form factor, ideal for our purposes.
 * **SD Card** - At least 2GB in size, to store the Pi's operating system.
 * **FX2LP CY7C68013A USB Development Board** - Available very cheaply on eBay, these are often sold as "logic analyzer" boards.